The following diagram is a high-level view of how key business objects are related to one another within Zuora Billing.

 - Ramp interval

 Each of your customers has a corresponding account within Zuora Billing.
-For more information, see Customer Accounts.
+For more information about the Account object, see Introduction to Account object.

 Billing and payments